raehik/co657-firmware/README.md

 Intro.

 ## Project setup
-This project is built for the Adafruit HUZZAH32 board using the Arduino framework.
+This project is built for the Adafruit HUZZAH32 board using a mix of the Arduino framework and ESP-IDF (underlies the Arduino framework).

 [PlatformIO](https://platformio.org/) is used for building and some device management.
 The project was initialised with the following command: